 What to Look for in a Vegetable Peeler

 The main options for peeler types include swivel, which has the blade positioned vertically along the peeler, Y type, which positions the blade horizontally, or electric, for which you’ll place the item into a peeling machine.

 Blade Material and Sharpness

 Carbon steel is a preferred material.
-It’s a form of stainless steel that stays sharp for a longer time than tradition stainless steel, but make sure to wash and dry it totally so you avoid rusts and stains.
+It’s a form of stainless steel that stays sharp for a longer time than traditional stainless steel, but make sure to wash and dry it totally, so you avoid rusts and stains.
 Ceramic blades are another super-sharp alternative to steel that's extremely lightweight—but it's not the most durable.